mikekeith52/AllStatesForecast/user_guide.md

 ### order_all_forecasts_best_to_worst
 - `Forecaster.order_all_forecasts_best_to_worst()`
-- returns a list of the evaluated models for the given series in order of best-to-worst according to their evaluated MAPE values
+- returns a list of the evaluated models for the given series in order of best-to-worst according to the selected metric on the test set
+- Paramaters:
+  - **metric** : one of {'mape','rmse','mae','r2'}
+    - the error/accuracy metric to consider
 ```python
 >>> print(f.order_all_forecasts_best_to_worst)
 ['tbats','ets','auto_arima']